delveccj/Lab-Final/LabFinalDryRun.md

 Your terminal prompt will return to its normal state.
 You can do this after you want at the very end - but it is not necessary.

 #### **3. Implement Basic Functionality**
-1. Create a `routes.py` file with a Flask route that fetches weather alerts using the Weather.gov API:
+1. Edit the file `routes.py` file with a Flask route that fetches weather alerts using the Weather.gov API.
+You can copy and paste what you see below into that file.
+You should study the API here - https://www.weather.gov/documentation/services-web-api - clicking on the Specification tab to understand what the service does:

    ```python
    from flask import Flask, render_template, jsonify